 It also tracks your productivity along with your time, so you have a real picture of your work time at the end of the day.
 It is a handy app for freelancers and anyone who wants to focus their attention and measure their productivity.

 This app only exists on the Mac and costs as much as $40.
 But the good news for many will be that it's a one-time purchase without any subscriptions or trial periods, which is increasingly rare these days.

-DeskTime is an excellent service with lots of well polished features.
+DeskTime is an excellent service with lots of well-polished features.
 Yes, you can also automatically and concurrently take screenshots, track time in running applications, sites, and documents by their name.
 Track time for specific tasks and even do it offline.
-Generate various productivity reports, calculate project costs and invoices.
+Generate various productivity reports, and calculate project costs and invoices.

 But there are some special features here, too.
 For example, you can set various custom timers.
 There is even an integrated Pomodoro Timer.
 Or there is a Private Time Option, which disables tracking, so you don't distort the workflow data.